nstrike2/Heap-Allocator/README.md

 An implicit allocator entails managing free heap space through a first-fit method over the total number of blocks in the heap.

-An explicit allocator entails managing free heap space through a first-fit method over the a linked list of free blocks in the heap, optimizing throughput.
+An explicit allocator entails managing free heap space through a first-fit method over a linked list of free blocks in the heap, optimizing throughput.
 In addition, the explicit allocator, unlike the implicit, supports coalescing of free blocks and an in-place realloc (also utilizing coalescing) to improve utilization.

 The project also includes a test_harness file, which reads and interprets text-based script files (that the user can create and input) containing a sequence of allocator requests.
 Allocator requests are formatted as follows: